 where $J_{0}^{\mu}$ sources the background EM field, and $J_{p}^{\mu}$ describes the plasma medium.

 In the small coupling limit $g_{s \gamma} \phi_{0} \ll 1$ for the scalar, the coupling to the matter current in Eq.~\eqref{Eq: eom_elemag_scalar2} leads to

-The above is a unique result in the scalar case, and the different coupling to the matter current may also allow us to distinguish the scalar and axion.
+The above is a unique result in the scalar case, and the different coupling to the matter current may also allow us to distinguish the scalar and ALP.
 However, to focus only on the different couplings to the EM field in this work, we ignore the other matter coupling $g_{s\gamma}\phi_0 J^{\mu}_{0}$ even though it is the first order of perturbation.
 We will revisit this unique coupling from the perspective of the scalar-tensor theory in Sec.
 7.